Montréjeau

 Montréjeau ([mɔ̃ʁeʒo]; Montrejau) is a commune in the Haute-Garonne department in southwestern France.
-Montréjeau-Gourdan-Polignan station has rail connections to Toulouse, Pau, Bayonne and Tarbes.
+Montréjeau-Gourdan-Polignan station has rail connections to Toulouse, Pau, Bayonne, Tarbes, and Bagnères-de-Luchon.

 History

 Montréjeau was the site of one of the French Revolution's last pitched battles between republicans and royalists.
 In the summer of 1799, anti-revolutionary insurrection broke out in the Haute-Garonne.
 For a brief time it flourished, even threatening the city of Toulouse.
 The Directory reacted swiftly, ordering in troops which decisively defeated the rebels at Montréjeau on 1 Fructidor Year VII (18 August 1799).